 - Lavender herbal tea (This is simply dried lavender and is lovely to sip on.)

 Another thing that has always helped me to center myself, relieve any bothersome stressors that plague me throughout the day, and just give it over, is being beside Canandaigua Lake.
 Because of the cold temperatures we have been experiencing, I haven't been able to do this physically, and in place of that, I have found myself sipping on Lakeside Calm.
 The beautiful dark pink color that this tea brews into reminds me of the breathtaking summer sunsets on the lake.
 It also puts into perspective that these sunsets are not as far off as they may seem, and that the present stressors are only temporary.

 As mentioned, I do hope that you are all having a wonderful, and stress-free week.
 If not, give one of these teas a try and let us know how you fare.
 I love to hear your feedback.
 If you have a tea of your own that you find to put you in a particularly tranquil state of mind, let us know that too so I can update this blog post to include it!
-Another option to relieve a little bit of stress overage that I can recommend is a quick trip to Puerto Rico, as that has worked wonders for me thus far as well.That being said, the tea alternative is much kinder on the purse strings.
-Stay safe and warm up there, friends.
+Another option to relieve a little bit of stress that I can recommend is sharing a cup of tea with someone you hold near and dear, and recounting memories from days past that bring a grin or giggle.
+Stay safe and warm, friends.
 Happy sipping! - Kaytea :)